WGCEO/Portfolio/README.md

 	return (lineRect, lineRange, attrText)
 }
 ```
-- Depending on the touch, the text is animated according to the above function expression, and the coordinates to edit text are calculated.
+- the text is animated according to the above function, and the ranges for editing are calculated.
 ```swift
 private func move(_ label: PianoLabel, by touchX: CGFloat) {
 	guard let data = label.data else { return }